-Nursing homes (care homes with nursing care) usually employ their own registered nurses, but if the NHS has assessed the person you’re supporting as needing nursing care, it will pay the care home a standard rate for the nursing element of care.
+Nursing homes (care homes with nursing care) usually employ their own registered nurses, but if you have been assessed as needing nursing care, the NHS will pay the home a standard rate for the nursing element of care.
 It won’t pay for the other care home costs, such as the accommodation.

-Registered nursing care can include direct nursing tasks as well as the planning, supervision and monitoring of nursing and healthcare tasks to meet your loved one’s needs.
+Registered nursing care can include direct nursing tasks as well as the planning, supervision and monitoring of nursing and healthcare tasks to meet your needs.

 How much is FNC?

 The NHS-funded Nursing Care payments per week are: